Updated Sept. 20, 2021

-As you know, the spread of the coronavirus has touched just about every aspect of our daily lives — from our families and schools to our places of work and worship.
+As you know, the spread of the coronavirus has touched every aspect of our daily lives — from our families and schools to our places of work and worship.

-We understand the uncertainty during this unprecedented time and want to let you know about some of the proactive measures Idaho Housing and Finance Association and HomeLoanServ have in place to continue to support and serve our customers, clients and partners.
+We understand the uncertainty during this pandemic and want to let you know about some of the proactive measures Idaho Housing and Finance Association and HomeLoanServ have in place to continue to support and serve our customers, clients and partners.

 Do you have payment concerns?

 If you anticipate that it will be difficult or impossible for you to make your mortgage payment, there are options available.

 Please note that all foreclosure sales and evictions have been postponed until July 31, 2021.
 Similarly, we have suspended negative reporting to credit agencies for borrowers who are currently on a forbearance plan.

 If the COVID-19 virus pandemic outbreak has caused you financial hardship and affected your ability to pay your mortgage, you could be eligible for a special forbearance plan.
 Please call our Customer Service department to speak to a representative at 800-526-7145.

 The forbearance plan delays the requirement to pay a monthly mortgage payment from an6 months to 12 months, depending on your situation.
 During that time, negative credit reporting is suspended, no late fees are assessed, and foreclosures will not be initiated.
 Forbearance does not erase, nullify or otherwise remove the accumulated payments.

 At the end of the forbearance period, you will need to resume making your monthly mortgage payments and catch up on your missed payments.
 There are several options available and we will work with you to determine the best fit for your new financial situation.
 It’s important to understand that we can’t determine your specific repayment options until we know exactly how many payments you’ve missed.